Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 COLLEGE & CAREER CENTER

-Bellevue’s Career Center is located across from the main office, on the first floor, and is staffed by the school College & Career Specialist.
+Bellevue’s Career Center is located in the library and is staffed by the school College & Career Specialist.
 The College & Career Specialist makes classroom presentations and meets with individual or groups of students to assist them with the college search and application process, job-search skills, resume writing and explaining post-high school options.
 Students are encouraged to visit the College & Career Center to meet with the College & Career Specialist.

 WEB SUPPORT